Baksosam1999/Excel-Projects/README.md

 ## Layout and Design

 1. **Dashboard Layout:**
+   - Organized pivot tables of the key metrics for visualization on different sheets.
-   - Organized pivot tables, charts, timeline, and slicers on a single sheet.
+   - Organized pivot charts, timeline, and slicers on a single sheet.
    - Created a user-friendly layout for smooth navigation.

-2. **Design Elements:**
+3. **Design Elements:**
    - Selected a coffee-themed color scheme for aesthetic appeal.
    - Added titles, labels, and legends to enhance clarity.